owncloud-archive/jsxc.chat/lib/stanzahandlers/README.md

 #lib/stanzahandlers

-This are the incoming stanzahandlers.
-Some of them will create outgoing stanzas which are simple stored in the DB, and send to the client by the polling process.
+This are the objects which handle incoming stanza's.
+The classess are called by the `HTTPBindController` controller.